tuxedocurly/wledger/docs/hardware-guide.md

 * **Pros:** Looks professional, very fast to build, minimal wiring.
 * **Cons:** Highest cost, locked into the specific bin size.

 > Most of this cost is from sourcing the PCBs.
-If you are located **outside of the United States**, your cost will likely be significantly lower, depending on your country's import taxes and choice of PCB manufacturer.
+If you're located **outside the United States**, your cost will likely be lower, depending on your country's import taxes and choice of PCB manufacturer.

 | Component | Recommendation |
 | :--- | :--- |